skiffos/SkiffOS/README.md

 [core/nasa_cfs]: ./configs/core/nasa_cfs
 [core/nasa_fprime]: ./configs/core/nasa_fprime

+### Customize Config

-The default configuration creates a user named "core" mapped into a container, but this can be easily configured in the `skiff-core.yaml` configuration file:
+The default configuration creates a user named "core" mapped into a container, but this can be adjusted with the `skiff-core.yaml` configuration file:

 ```yaml
 containers: